psychemedia/middle-english-romances/sir-orfeo.md

 That ever ani man y herd with ere,
 Ich man liked wel his gle.
 The steward biheld and gan y se,
-And knewe the harp als blive ;
+And knewe the harp als blive;
 Menstrel, he seyd, so mot thou thrive,
-Where hadestow this harp, and hou ?
+Where hadestow this harp, and hou?
 Ypray that thou me telle now.

 Lord, quath he, in uncouthe thede,
-Thurch a wildernes as Y yede ;
+Thurch a wildernes as Y yede;
 Ther Y founde in a dale,
 With lyouns a man to torn smale,
-And wolves him frete `[ate]` with teth so scharp ;
+And wolves him frete `[ate]` with teth so scharp;
 Bi him Y found this ich harp,
 Wele ten yere it is y go.
-O ! quath the steward, now me is wo !
+O! quath the steward, now me is wo!
-That was mi lord, sir Orfeo !
+That was mi lord, sir Orfeo!
-Alias ! wreche what schall Y do,
+Alias! wreche what schall Y do,
 That have swiche a lord y lore, `[lost]`
 A way, that Ich was y bore,
 That him was so hard grace y yarked, `[given]`
-And so vile deth y marked !
+And so vile deth y marked!
 Adoun he fel aswon to grounde,
 His barouns him tok up in that stounde, `[hour]`
 And telleth him hou it geth,